-Google Photos turned a year older, the application for storing all your photos stepped into second year.
-Now 200 million of users worldwide use Google Photos for storing their selfies, photos and videos in an organized way since its inception last year.
+Google Photos turned a year older, the application for storing all your photos stepped into the second year.
+Now 200 million users worldwide use Google Photos for storing their selfies, photos, and videos in an organized way since its inception last year.

-To celebrate first birthday of Google Photos, Google has released some updates on its official blog for more efficient way of organizing users’ data.
+To celebrate the first birthday of Google Photos, Google has released some updates on its official blog for a more efficient way of organizing users’ data.

 Here are those tips for you

-- In settings users can select to convert their all the uploaded data from Original Quality to the free High Quality size to recover lots of space.
+- In settings, users can select to convert all the uploaded data from Original Quality to the free High-Quality size to recover lots of space.

 - Now you can search to pull up your corresponding photos by entering your favorite emoji into the search option.